m4sterful/USP-PDU-Pro-SSH-Control/README.md

 DISTRIB_TAINTS='no-all mklibs busybox'
 ```

 Looks like it's running dropbear 2020.81.
-Cool, that means it may be vulnerable to CVE-2021-36369.
-That's... not amazing on a new commercial product running the latest update.
+Cool, that means it may be vulnerable to CVE-2021-36369 (edit: that appears to effect the client rather than the server).
+That's still not amazing on a new commercial product running the latest update.

 If I'm going to use this securely I need to achieve a few key things: